-As part of a novel initiative, Bharatiya Gramin Vidyalaya has set up a skill centre that imparts training in graphic designing to rural students to prepare them for the future job market.
 Bharatiya Gramin Vidyalaya today runs classes from pre-primary to 12th grade.
-The aim of the school is to make rural students selfreliant through quality education, and to run welfare schemes for elderly, women, and children.
+The aim of the school is to make rural students self-reliant through quality education, and to run welfare schemes for elderly, women, and children.

 twelfth, students wander aimlessly in cities for jobs.
 We have set up a skill centre and initiated new courses so that they learn skills in different areas such as housekeeping, photography, mobile and computer repairing and so on," explained